 (Add your language)

-When the post and page goes, everything that is tied to it is deleted also.
+When the post or page is permanently deleted, everything that is tied to it is deleted also.
 This includes comments, post meta fields, and relationships between the post and taxonomy terms.

 <?php wp_delete_post( $postid, $force_delete ); ?>